elbetasal/introduction-reactive-programming-slides/PITCHME.md

 ### RxJava

- Es una librería Java que implementa las ReactiveX (extensiones reactivas ).</br>
- `Se basa la composición asíncrona y programas basados en eventos , mediante el uso de secuencias observables.`
+ Es una librería Java que implementa las ReactiveX (extensiones reactivas ).</br> `Se basa la composición asíncrona y programas basados en eventos , mediante el uso de secuencias observables.`

 +++

  ### ¿Porqué?

  - Legibilidad |
- - Simplifica la concurrencia.
+ - Simplicidad |

+ +++

+ ### Clases Base

+- io.reactivex.Flowable: 0..N flows, supporting Reactive-Streams and backpressure |
+- io.reactivex.Observable: 0..N flows, no backpressure |
+- io.reactivex.Single: a flow of exactly 1 item or an error |
+- io.reactivex.Completable: a flow without items but only a completion or error signal |
+- io.reactivex.Maybe: a flow with no items, exactly one item or an error